-If you would describe yourself as an introvert and answered yes to either of these questions, then you might have a longstanding schizoid or avoidant personality disorder.
+Do you find yourself avoiding interactions because of fears of embarrassment or rejection?
+Would you rather spend your time alone because you derive little joy from your social and family relationships?
+If you would describe yourself as an introvert and if you answered yes to either of these questions, then you might have a longstanding schizoid or avoidant personality disorder.
 If being unhappy in social situations has led to a decrease in the quality of your life, it is time to get help.

-Why seek help for avoidant personality disorder?
+Is there help for avoidant personality disorder?

 If you think you have avoidant personality disorder, or you are just very uncomfortable around people, the effects on your quality of life can be far-reaching.
 We need social connections for our lives to go well.
 Work, school, and interpersonal relationships are all important for us to lead full, satisfying lives.